kyuupichan/electrumx/docs/PROTOCOL.rst

 * **hash_function**

   The hash function the server uses for script hashing.
-The client must use this function to hash scripts to produce script hashes to send to the server.
+The client must use this function to hash pay-to-scripts to produce script hashes to send to the server.
 The default is "sha256".  "sha256" is currently the only acceptable value.

 * **server_version**